In this review, I want to cover the Money Advice Service, a government-backed financial advice service that has run in the UK since 2011.

 Although the Money Advice Service was described by the former Chancellor of the Exchequer as unfit for purpose when the government reviewed it, the service has continued to operate.

 To achieve this, the sort of services it can provide have necessarily needed to change.
-Part of this explains why it is now under the auspices of the Money and Pension Service in the UK.
+Part of this explains why it is now under the auspices of the Money and Pensions Service in the UK.

 However, this change was much more than a re-branding project.
 It meant that the Money Advice Service could henceforth only offer commercially unbiased information.